yoncise/yoncise.github.io/blog/quotes/index.md

 > 2. Three points can be made about optimization, regardless of the implementation: it should be focused on bottlenecks, it should not begin too early, and it should begin with algorithms.

 -- Ansi Common Lisp

+> Patterns in code often signal the need for new abstractions.

+-- On Lisp